annelo-msft/gists/lro/scm-pattern/readme.md

 ## Client-side experience

 The following description is intended to be independent of the programming language a client is implemented in, but since it comes from the .NET pattern, it is possible it contains elements that are too specific to .NET for other language clients to adopt.
-The expectation here is that we might try to align on a similar feature set across languages, but implement them in a way that is idiomatic to a given language.
+The expectation here is that we might work to align on a similar feature set across languages, but implement them in a way that is idiomatic to a given language.

 ### 1. User starts the LRO